Ghasnae/IN404-CPOO-TD/td8/README.md

  - src/DNS.java => with all functions

 ## Usage
-After the '>' you can tape a ip address for know his machine name or vise versa, or you can tape 'ls -a' follows with a domain for know all machine in this domain "or just 'ls domain' for know all ip address in this domain.
+After the '>' you can tape a ip address for know his machine name or vise versa, or you can tape 'ls -a' follows with a domain for know all machine in this domain "or just 'ls' follows with a domain for know all ip address in this domain.

 # Author
 Mickael Le Denmat